Why Your Smartphone Is Destroying Your Life

 First, let me be clear: Taking back control need NOT include tossing your smartphone in the ocean or having a smartphone destruction party (though secretly, I really want to throw one of those).
 Rather, it starts with acknowledging the reality of the incriminating data against your current use patterns and changing your habits and practices through actionable steps and enforced rules.

-Feel too impossible?
-I disagree.
+Feels impossible?
 No one’s telling you to stop using technology altogether, or to get off all social media or stop using the millions of useful tools for increased functionality, efficiency, and knowledge now available at your fingertips.
 A healthier, happier relationship with technology is about a peaceful, rule-bound co-existence, not a complete rebuff.
-And if you can truly say that you are not addicted to your phone, that probably means you are my mother and are yet to respond to my text from last week.
-(Hi Mom, you can stop reading now :)
+And if you can truly say that you are not addicted to your phone, that probably means you are my mother and have yet to respond to my text from last week.
+(Hi Mom, you can stop reading now.)

 - Put away your phone when socializing: This is a big one.
 I’ve long had a rule that my phone stays in my bag and out of sight when I’m with other people.
 The only exception to this is if someone is coming to meet us and I need to keep it out temporarily to coordinate (and once they arrive or the coordination is complete, the phone goes away).
 Sometimes the phone will come out to show a person a photograph or quickly look up a stat, but then it goes back to its place in my bag.
 And as we already established, merely having it facedown on the table is not enough.
 It needs to be out of sight.
 And if it’s in a pocket or bag near me, I like to turn the vibration off and put it fully on silent.

-- Turn your phone off at night and place it out of sight: I’ve been turning my phone fully off while I sleep for years, and on the nights when I don’t turn it off (usually when I need some sort of backup alarm clock), I don’t sleep nearly as well.
-Turning my phone off signals to my brain that I’m off-duty from responding to the world.
-It has a major mental effect on me and the quality of my rest benefits greatly.
+- Turn your phone off at night and place it out of sight: For years, I’ve been turning my phone fully off while I sleep, and on the nights when I don’t turn it off (usually when I need some sort of backup alarm clock), I don’t sleep nearly as well.
+Turning my phone off signals to my brain that I’m off-duty.

 I recommend getting an old school alarm clock — mine cost less than $10 on Amazon, folds up super tiny and travels everywhere with me, and lasts for years.
 If you MUST use your smartphone as an alarm clock (I’m trying to imagine why that would be, but I’m sure some people will tell me it’s a necessity) or if you are once again in the “I have kids, I have to be available” category, then again enlist the “repeat calls” feature from above or only allow certain numbers to come through.
 And if possible, put it on airplane mode (‘do not disturb’ will still deliver messages and notifications and you’ll be tempted to steal a glance if you wake up at night).